ShivRaiGithub/pegasus/README.md

 - Node.js 20+ (recommended)
 - npm 10+

-For UI translation generation (`LINGO_BUILD_MODE=translate`), configure your Lingo compiler API key in environment variables as required by your Lingo.dev setup.
+For UI translation (not needed until you made a change in UI) generation (`LINGO_BUILD_MODE=translate`), configure your Lingo compiler API key in environment variables as required by your Lingo.dev setup.

 ## Setup
 ```bash